 Following the wisdom tooth extraction, you will need some time to rest.
 If antibiotics are prescribed, complete the course.
 Abstain from alcohol and smoking.
 Painkillers will be prescribed so you feel comfortable after the procedure.
 If you have any questions about your recovery, you should discuss your concerns with your dentist.

-If you need emergency dental care or wisdom teeth removal in Melbourne, contact High Dental today for more assistance.
+If you need emergency dental care or Wisdom Teeth Removal in Melbourne, contact one of our High Dental clinics in Armadale or Elsternwick.